hmorzaria/atlantisdockerbatch/README.md

 # atlantisdockerbatch
 ## Docker for Atlantis
-### This Docker provides a base container that has the libraries and dependencies to run R and Atlantis.
+### This Docker provides a base container that has the libraries and dependencies needed to run R and Atlantis
 #### Docker can be installed directly on Linux.
 Windows and MacOS users will need VirtualBox https://www.virtualbox.org/.
 #### These instructions assume you are running Ubuntu 18.04 (Bionic) as an OS.